-Each of these measures can be collected on a supply
+Each of these measures can be collected on a supply chain, group of farms, farm or flock-specific level of detail.

-- Daily cull tracking: Set a "day" cull tracking criteria (e.g., 24 hours, end of the second shift, 8 p.m. daily) and collect the number of birds euthanized at the farm up until transport to another facility. - Weekly cull tracking: Set a "week" cull tracking criteria (e.g., end of day Friday or Saturday, end of last day shift on Saturday) and collect the number of birds euthanized at the farm up until transport to another - Cull tracking by category: Identify and record the reason for culling each bird (e.g., injury, anatomical, health, quality reasons). - > Reference: Canada Code of Practice "Euthanasia" - > Reference: Culling Hens, Mississippi State University - > Reference: Poultry Handling and Transportation Manual, Alberta Farm Animal Care - > Reference: Poultry Extension Collaboration (Vol. 23, 2022) Maintaining Poultry Welfare: Identifying Pain and Deciding About Treatment and Euthanasia
+- Daily cull tracking: Set a "day" cull tracking criteria (e.g., 24 hours, end of the second shift, 8 p.m. daily) and collect the number of birds euthanized at the farm up until transport to another facility. - Weekly cull tracking: Set a "week" cull tracking criteria (e.g., end of day Friday or Saturday, end of last day shift on Saturday) and collect the number of birds euthanized at the farm up until transport to another facility. - Cull tracking by category: Identify and record the reason for culling each bird (e.g., injury, anatomical, health, quality reasons). - > Reference: Canada Code of Practice "Euthanasia" - > Reference: Culling Hens, Mississippi State University Extension - > Reference: Poultry Handling and Transportation Manual, Alberta Farm Animal Care - > Reference: Poultry Extension Collaboration (Vol. 23, 2022) Maintaining Poultry Welfare: Identifying Pain and Deciding About Treatment and Euthanasia